digitalfox/pydentity/README.md

 - change your password by providing the previous one
 - change other people password when you belongs the a specified admin group
 - create new users
+- check password strength.
+Note that it is not configurable yet (Upper case, lower case and numeric with a length > 8) and only check at browser level.
+Any properly crafted POST or just old browser that don't understand HTML validation can workaround those restrictions
 - handle authentication through http basic authentication (of course)

 Caveats, limitations, so far: